1. Home

 Memphis design

 Memphis design features bold colors, unexpected shapes, and repetitive patterns.
 The eclectic mix features pastels as base colors, enhanced with lively accents to create an unexpected combination.
-The ’80s style had a resurgence in 2021, but only for a short time.
+The ’80s style had a resurgence in the past few years, but only for a short time.

 Memphis design features an eclectic vibe (from Modsy)